 Vinyl ester resin coating is one of the most widely used and widely used resins in various industries.
 Epoxy vinyl ester resin flooring can be used to prepare protective and surface coatings, pastes, mortars, fillers, and other chemical reactions.
 If vinyl ester resin is used for the filler mortar between the aggregates, the prepared product can also be used as waterproof insulation (sealing insulation).
 Vinyl ester resin has excellent chemical properties and is resistant to many chemical materials and environments.
-The thickness of the vinyl ester resin when used is about 20 to 40 mm.
+The thickness of the vinyl ester resin flooring for homes when used is about 20 to 40 mm.
 One of the most important advantages of vinyl ester resins is their extremely high resistance to acidic materials and environments.
 This resistance increases with the addition of a glass flake.
 In high-temperature equipment coatings, concrete coatings, and water wells, vinyl ester resin is also used in water and chemical storage tanks.
 Vinyl ester resin floors can be combined with quartz minerals, silica, ceramic fillers that must be designed according to the project’s specifications to achieve the best mixing design to achieve maximum efficiency.

 Properties of vinyl ester resin coating